MRLintern/MRLintern/README.md

-### Hi there 👋, I'm Matthew Lintern-Monro, but I go by Matt
+### Hello 👋, I'm Matthew Lintern-Monro, but I go by Matt

-I'm a Data Scientist with experience working in Scientific Computing and BI/HR Analytics.
+I'm a Data Technologist with experience of working in Scientific Computing and Data Science.
 My past experience includes working in the Oil & Gas Industry and Retail Sector (BI & HR Analytics), utilising a wide range of technologies, allowing Stakeholders to make informed decisions.
 My experience in these industries has seen me work on a wide range of projects.
 For example, from developing shell scripts to load, process and unload large Seismic data sets, to using Machine Learning Algorithms to try and understand employee absence